NathanCHEVALIER/epimap/docs/README.md

 ## FAQ User:

 How to change color mode preferences ?
-> Got to menu and change switch state.
+> Go to settings menu and change switch state.
 Not that Epimap is supposed to auto-detect your browser and/or os color mode preferences.
 Additional plugins like DarkReader can interfers.

 ## How to: